 Problem Explanation/ example Result Solution

-Problem 1 a lack of sunlight A lack of sunlight feeling sleepy Put your bedroom lights on a timer so they come on before you wake, giving your brain the illusion of a sunrise
+Problem 1 a lack of sunlight A lack of sunlight can cause a mood disorder feeling sleepy Put your bedroom lights on a timer so they come on before you wake, giving your brain the illusion of a sunrise

 Problem 2

 Problem 3

 Exercise 6.
 Look at the linking words/phrases in bold in exercise 3.
 Define their function in the text.
+Follow the model.